 Management of a company cannot succeed in cultivating a work culture of mutual collaboration among its employees until and unless there is a wave of cordiality between them.
 A lack of connection among workers is another big reason behind a lack of teamwork.
 Group activities lose their charm when employees are unable to collaborate properly.

 This inability to connect effectively stems from the employees’ lack of mutual understanding of each other.
 The only remedy for this problem is the establishment of better relationships between employees.

 3. Lack of Motivation

-Lack of motivation degrades an employee’s willpower to take initiative for the organization’s growth.
+Lack of motivation degrades an employee’s willpower to take the initiative for the organization’s growth.
 This implies that they are not motivated by the spirit of contributing to the company’s success.
-This happens because lack of motivation leads to a dip in confidence level, which results in generating a feeling of incapability.
+This happens because a lack of motivation leads to a dip in confidence level, which results in generating a feeling of incapability.

 This low self-confidence stops them from representing themselves among people who are dedicated to giving a boost to the organization’s performance.
 So they refrain from becoming a part of team activities.

 How does employee engagement help in overcoming these obstacles?